ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/soil/soil-bulk-density-submodule/soil-bulk-density-mapping.md

 # Soil Bulk Density mapping

-The mapping of the source app data to the TERN Ontology on this page is applicable to the [Soil bulk density protocol](https://linked.data.gov.au/def/nrm/d9e6739a-c2dd-4619-be43-1251449a6436) protocol.
+The mapping of the source app data to the TERN Ontology on this page is applicable to the [Soil bulk density protocol](https://linked.data.gov.au/def/nrm/d9e6739a-c2dd-4619-be43-1251449a6436) protocol in [Soil](https://linked.data.gov.au/def/nrm/6fd9d31f-9a77-4fc1-9eee-23ea8af32b95) module.

 Mentions of observable properties should refer to [overview](/information-models/tern-ontology/dev-guide/dawe-protocol/soil/soil-bulk-density-submodule/overview) for the feature type and value type information.